-For more information about these and other offerings at the Skirball, visit www.skirball.org.
+For more information about these and other offerings at the Skirball, visit skirball.org.

-Compressed Forms: Slice of Memoir, Flash Fiction, or Poetry, page 87 Introduction to Fine Silver Metal Clay, page 69 Illustrating Children's Books, page 36
+Compressed Forms: Slice of Memoir, Flash Fiction, and Poetry, page 88 Introduction to Fine Silver Metal Clay, page 68 Introduction to Glass Fusing, page 69

 For further information: www.otis.edu/ce or call 310-665-6850.